maflcko/b-c-gui-translations-review/reviews/sl.md

         <translation>jih ni</translation>

 YES
-The translation "jih ni" does not correspond to the English word "none" in Slovenian.
-The correct Slovenian translation for "none" is "noben" (for masculine singular), or simply "nič" depending on context, but commonly "noben" or "ni" is used. "jih ni" means "they are not" or "there are none of them," which is a phrase, not a direct translation of the word "none."
+The translation "jih ni" is informal and incomplete for "none," literally meaning "there are none."
+A more accurate, context-appropriate Slovenian translation for "none" is "brez," "nič," or "noben."
+The choice depends on the context, but "brez" (without) or "nič" (nothing/none) are standard.

 Correct translation:
-noben
+nič
 ```

 ```